Tag: Duplicati

 Duplicati conceives of each “backup” as a “source” (folder of files to backup), a “destination” (the place the files should be backed up to), a schedule (how often does the backup run), and some options to configure how the backup works.

-To configure a “backup”, click on +Add Backup button on the menu on the lefthand side.
+After logging in (with the password you specified in the Docker compose file), to configure a “backup”, click on +Add Backup button on the menu on the lefthand side.
 I’ll show you the screens I went through to backup my Docker container configurations:

 1. Add a name (I called it DockerConfigs) and enter a Passphrase (you can use the Generate link to create a strong password) which you’d use to restore from backup.
 Then hit Next